-Out and About is the name we give to TPS outings organised on an informal basis where members visit places of interest, practise their photography and spend time together (with essential refreshment stops included!)
+Out and About is what we call the TPS outings we organise on an informal basis where members visit places of interest, practise their photography and spend time together (with essential refreshment stops included!)

-We offer a range of outings – weekdays and weekends, daytimes and evenings, local and further afield, town and country.
-Wherever possible, there is no restriction on numbers; friends and family members are usually very welcome.
-Just ask!
+We plan a range of outings throughout the year covering weekdays and weekends, daytimes and evenings, local and further afield, town and country.
+Where possible, we do not place a restriction on numbers and friends and family members are usually welcome.

 The schedule evolves across the year and we keep members informed of forthcoming events as they are confirmed via our TPS Calendar of Events.
 We are also very happy for Members to make suggestions for future outings (or even to organise them).

 Here’s how to check out some of our recent photos.
 We have a TPS Out and About Flickr page where members share and comment on photos taken on our outings.
-Please let Dominic know via email to firstname.lastname@example.org if you would like to join the Flickr group.
+Please let Dominic know via email to email@example.com if you would like to join the Flickr group

 Sample Out & Abouts